 The Warning Letter included: “For example, the investigators noted that your facility is not adequately designed for sterile drug production.
 Specifically, your facility was not in a good state of repair as investigators observed the ISO 5 area contained peeling paint and dark yellow residues on the walls.
 In addition, your ISO 5 area is not separated from the ISO 7 area in a way that allows for adequate pressure differentials to be maintained between areas of different air classifications.”

 The FDA Warning letter went on to say “Your facility lacks pressure gauges to monitor pressure differentials between the ISO 5 area and the ISO 7 area.
 In addition, gowning procedures are inadequate and allow for bare hands in the ISO 7 area.
 Investigators observed operators with exposed foreheads in the ISO 7 area.
-Moreover, your firm uses non–sterile disinfectant in the ISO 7 and ISO 5 areas and on the equipment.
+Moreover, your firm uses non–sterile disinfectants in the ISO 7 and ISO 5 areas and on the equipment.
 Furthermore, your firm failed to demonstrate through appropriate studies that the aseptic processing areas are able to provide adequate protection of the ISO 5 area in which sterile products are processed.
 Therefore, your products may be produced in an environment that poses a significant contamination risk.”

 The FDA warning letter included the following specifics: